Kiryl-Sadko/Java-RN-test-project/README.md

 - **Order List Screen:** Displays orders for the tapped product.
 - **Currency Selector:** Available on every screen to allow dynamic price conversion using the selected exchange rate.

-[//]: # (TODO: Update after implementation)
 ## Installation

 ### Prerequisites
 - **Backend:**
     - Java 17 or higher
     - Maven
+    - IntelliJ IDEA (recommended) or any other preferred IDE for Java projects
 - **Mobile:**
-    - Node.js and npm/yarn
+    - Node.js and npm or yarn
-    - Expo CLI (`npm install -g expo-cli`)
+    - Expo CLI (install with `npm install -g expo-cli`)
-    - Expo Go app on your mobile device or an emulator/simulator
+    - Expo Go app on your mobile device, or an emulator/simulator (Android Studio for Android or Xcode for iOS)

 ### Setup Instructions

+## Running the Project Locally
+**Note:** The root repository is not configured to run the entire project as a single unit.
+You must run the backend API and the React Native app as separate projects.

+- **Backend:** Follow the instructions under the "Backend" Setup Instructions.
+- **Mobile:** Follow the instructions under the "Mobile" Setup Instructions.

 #### Backend
-1. Clone the repository and navigate to the `backend` directory:
+1. Navigate to the `backend-api` directory:
     ```bash
-    git clone <repository-url>
-    cd backend
+    cd backend-api
     ```
-2. Configure the database connection in `src/main/resources/application.properties`.
+2. **Note:** The database is pre-configured using H2.
+The required data is already available in the `data` folder, so no additional configuration is necessary.
 3. Build the project using Maven:
     ```bash
     mvn clean install